Coordinated Specialists

 Multi-Vendor Approach

-Fragmented across vendors Each vendor has their perspective
+Fragmented across vendors Each vendor sees their slice

 Multi-Vendor Approach